excitement-engineer/ktor-graphql/README.md

 * `query`: A string GraphQL document to be executed.
 * `variables`: The runtime values to use for any GraphQL query variables as a JSON object.
 * `operationName`: If the provided query contains multiple named operations, this specifies which operation should be executed.
 If not provided, a 400 error will be returned if the query contains multiple named operations.
-* `raw`: If the `graphiql` option is enabled and the raw parameter is provided raw JSON will always be returned instead of GraphiQL even when loaded from a browser.
+* `raw`: If the `showExplorer` option is enabled and the raw parameter is provided raw JSON will always be returned instead of the GraphQL explorer even when loaded from a browser.

 GraphQL will first look for each parameter in the URL's query-string: